TechBeamersTechBeamers

 Choosing the right method:

-- For simple filtering conditions, use
+• For simple filtering conditions, use list comprehension or a loop.

-function. - For specific tasks like finding the minimum or maximum, use the appropriate built-in function.
+• For specific tasks like finding the minimum or maximum, use the appropriate built-in function.

 Remember to consider the efficiency and clarity of your Python code when choosing a method to filter the list.